thesinceman/friend2/README.md

 ***THIS WAS MADE WITH LINUX IN MIND AND MAY NOT WORK ON WINDOWS AND MACOS/ OSX***
+***this requires an internet connection due to a random word libary and offline version will be created in later development***
 # friend2

 **NOTE THIS IS STILL IN EARLY DEVELOPMENT AND IT MAY BREAK OR NOT WORK AS WELL WITH EACH PUSH**